 CUL2400 African Cinema, Culture, and Language (CDiv) (CL) (3)

 Studies African culture as well as culture of the French West Indies (Martinique) through their films.
 The course includes films of Cameroon, Senegal, Mali, Burkina Faso, and Congo as well as Martinique.
 Students are introduced to elementary communication skills in French.
 The course is taught in English with a French component.
-Satisfies a French Studies Minor requirement and a Film Studies Minor requirement.
+Satisfies a French Studies Minor requirement.

 CUL2500 Service Learning: Spanish Community Service Project (CDiv) (CL) (1-3)